amyrman/eHealthy-2-docs/README.md

 # eHealthy-2-docs
-Docs repo for eHealthy app / vertical slice, using Angular, C#/.NET, SQL Server/T-SQL.
+Docs repo for eHealthy app / vertical slice

 Regarding WCAG the most effective thing, that introduces the least overhead, is probably to take an accessibility (a11y) perspective from start. w3 org has good documentation both about tools for analysis, and guidelines for setup and human evaluation: [https://www.w3.org/WAI/test-evaluate/](https://www.w3.org/WAI/test-evaluate/).